crialorob/The-Beginning-of-Investing-More-Efficiently-For-a-Global-Supermarket/README.md

 ## Exploratory Analysis & Presenting Insights

-Exploratory Analysis and Presenting Insights to help a supermarket, 2Market, understand more about their customers, their purchasing behaviour, and potential relationships between advertising and purchases.
+Exploratory Analysis and Presenting Insights to help 2Market, understand more about their customers, their purchasing behaviour, and potential relationships between advertising and purchases.

 SCENARIO